-Your department may have varying requirements on the amount of notice to be given, and may give bonuses for early notice.
+Your department may have varying requirements on the amount of notice to be given and may give bonuses for early notice.
 Establish a date that works for you and for your department head and give the appropriate amount of notice.

 You should plan to file your retirement application 30 to 60 days prior to retirement.
-You can amend this application up until we finalize your retirement benefits.
+You can amend this application until we finalize your retirement benefits.
 You can come to the retirement office to complete these forms, and we will help you through them.
 You are encouraged to bring your spouse with you.
 Or you can begin the process by downloading and completing the forms.

-Once you have thought through your options, the process is fairly simple, and will take less than an hour.
+Once you have thought through your options, the process is fairly simple and will take less than an hour.

 We must have social security numbers for all beneficiaries.
 You may need to supply birth certificates and marriage certificates.
-In most cases, we have already asked you to supply these at the time you joined the system. f the beneficiary’s address is different from yours, please provide it.
+In most cases, we have already asked you to supply these at the time you joined the system.
+If the beneficiary’s address is different from yours, please provide it.

 Sign the section you have chosen in the presence of a witness.
 The witness should be a disinterested party (e.g. not a potential beneficiary).
 If you are married, your spouse must sign that they have read the form and understand the option that you have chosen.

 You will also be asked to complete a federal W4P withholding form.
 You may wish to consult a tax advisor.

 There is no state tax on your retirement allowance in Massachusetts.
 Contact the Human Resources Department for your health and life insurance options.